dkleto/deevee/README.md

 To me, the idea of using a plugin felt a bit like cheating, but I was still getting tired of manually tapping the Tsiolkovksy equation into a scientific calculator.
 Obviously the solution to this problem was to write my own calculator, because then it wouldn't be cheating, it would be *automating*.
 I wrote it as a single-page Angular JS application, because I'd been looking for an excuse to mess with Angular for a while.

+## Parts

+The parts and specifications used in DeeVee are derived from the very helpful [Kerbal Space Program Wiki](http://wiki.kerbalspaceprogram.com/).
+KSP development seems to happen at a pretty fast pace, so it's likely that some of these part definitions will become out of date.
+Writing a proper scraper to deal with this problem (or a script to parse the relevant KSP config files instead) is something I've been meaning to do for a while, but for the time being it's a semi manual process involving copy/paste and the liberal application of vim substitute regexes.

 ## Mobile

 DeeVee is designed to be generally responsive-ish and mobile friendly.
 I've tested it on my increasingly aged and weathered Galaxy S2, and it seemed OK.